 75 Years Basler Puppet Theatre

 The theatre at the Münsterplatz managed to attract an interested audience.
-One of the reasons the attention, the level and the historical-scientific attention to music and singing in the performances and the diversity, quality, and originality of the direction and choreography.
+One of the reasons the great succes was the high level of the music, singing and choreography.

 Moreover, this puppet theatre aims for children and adults.
-The theatre also does not always make things easy for itself.
-For example, in 1968 it produced the play “Krokophant” (cotion of Crocodile (because of the many teeth) and elephant (only two teeth) with an educational program for children about brushing teeth, including depicting bacteria which do their destructive work.
+The theatre also does not always make easy performances.
+The theater produced the play “Krokophant” (cotion of Crocodile (because of the many teeth) and elephant (only two teeth) with an educational program for children about brushing teeth, including bacteria which do their destructive work.

 Richard Koelner made no less than 240 puppets and directed 30 pieces ( operas, fairy tales, educational plays, theatre, and singing).

 The theatre is run mainly by volunteers, but that does not stand in the way of the next years of success.
 (Bron: Basler Marionetten Theater.
 75, Bazel, 2019).